stzukowski/reticuler/docs/source/index.rst

 Usage
 '''''

-During installation two command line scripts are installed:
+During the installation four command line scripts are installed:
    - *reticulate* - runs the simulation
+   - *reticulate_back* - runs the the Backward Evolution Algorithm
+   - *clip_ret* - clips the network to one of the growth thresholds (maximum forward evolution step, length, height, evolution time, or BEA step)
    - *plot_ret* - plots the network based on the *.json* file from the simulation

 To use just type in the command line: